aklefebvere/aklefebvere.github.io/_posts/2020-01-23-Ivy-Leauge-Vs-Other-Colleges.md

 # Conclusion

-My hypothesis could be true and not true if you look at the analyzed data in two different perspectives.
-If you believe that each Ivy League graduate that gets a well paying job will eventually get to the 75th-90th percentile of salaries then yes, there is a significant difference in salaries compared to other colleges.
-If you believe that the majority of Ivy League graduates are going to stay around the mid-career salaries and maybe get lower than the average mid-career salaries then no, there is not a significant difference in salaries compared to other colleges.
-We can also think about what career pathway a graduate wants to pursue.
-This can completely change the outcome we have analyzed per career pathway.
+My hypothesis have been proven incorrect by the data we analyzed.
+By just looking at the data, there is a significant difference in Ivy League salaries compared to other colleges in the United States.
+The outcome of this data could change if we take account of what career pathway a graduate wants to pursue.
 In conclusion, if you go to an Ivy League school and you work very hard to get lucky enough to get a very well paying job after you graduate, it is worth attending an Ivy League school.

 [Colab Link](https://colab.research.google.com/drive/1F3poZJOL9j2h3coI-7PtGFpOBYosuOn7)